lothylg/eastereggs/README.md

 ## Title:
-EggHeads - where egg hunter gather to find the hidden details
+EggHeads - where egg hunters gather to find the hidden details

 ## Description:
 This site utilizes the api from https://omdbapi.com/ to pull movie and loads of information provided by the API.
 When a movie is chosen, discussions based on a movie will be presented.
 Users will need to sign in tyo be able to participate in the conversation